AbdurrahmanYigen/BookUp-Backend/README.md

 then you will need to put the JWT into the value field (marked with a red arrow in the picture above).

 To get the JWT, you need to run `Register User` request first.
 Then log in via `Login User by Email and Password` request.
-Due to the seeding that was performed when the project was initialized, you can also just use the following User:

-Test User:
-email: test@gmail.com
-password: test

 If you logged yourself in correctly, you will recieve the JWT as shown in the following picture.

 ![Login returns JWT](images/Login_returns_JWT_LI.jpg)